Sforrego/410Viz/README.md

 Took part in making the slides used in our video

 ## Joy
-Implemented heatmap viz, modified landingPage set up data format and template for data parser development adjusting heatmap data input for receiving our data format made heatmap from static axis to dynamic/responsive axis integrate heatmap with received data
+Implemented heatmap viz, modified landingPage.
+Set up data format and template for data parser development.
+Adjusting heatmap data input for receiving our data format.
+Made heatmap from static axis to dynamic/responsive axis.
+Integrate heatmap with received data.